toddbranch/ECE382/labs/lab2/index.md

 In addition to the B Functionality, your program must decrypt messages with arbitrarily long keys.
 The keys are arbitrarily long series of bytes.

 The length of the key should be a parameter passed into your subroutine.
+You know the length of the key in advance.

 Your subroutines don't have to exclusively pass-by-reference or pass-by-value - it's perfectly acceptable to make a subroutine that uses both.